wuusn/miyano/README.md

 Focus on the right thing - writing the content.

-To use this tool, you need to export your bearnotes and run some bash commands in the Terminal App.
+To use this tool, you need to export your bearnotes and run some simple commands in the Terminal App.

 ## Requirements